Madeira Vine Rhizome, Stems, and Fleshy Leaves

 Be careful not to spread even small fragments of tubers around the garden to avoid spreading the problem.

-Cut stems and immediately use Cut’n’Paste Metgel.
+Cut stems and immediately apply Cut’n’Paste Metgel to the freshly cut stem.
 On smaller vines it can also be applied to the lower side of the leaves.
+Multiple applications may be needed.

 Read our top tips for growing delicious and healthy passionfruit.Read More